-Problem: You want to find new patterns for specific software problem, but there are a number of experts you can interview and their availability are limited.
+Problem: You want to find new patterns for specific software problem, but there are a limited number of experts you can interview and their availability are limited.

-- Traditional discovery techniques based on interviewing individual experts is difficult. - You have limited time to go through traditional pattern mining process.
+- Traditional discovery techniques based on interviewing individual experts is difficult. - You have limited time to go through traditional pattern mining process. - Sometimes there are many experts, but they are all busy and you can't get on any of their calendars to interview them.